Tami with "one hundred percent confidence" in Yakin

 The quality of the squad has increased once again.
 "We could easily have taken 30 players with us," said Tami.
 Coach Murat Yakin tended to rely on experience rather than youth.
 In addition to Alvyn Sanches (23), he also left talents such as Sascha Britschgi (19), Zachary Athekame and Alessandro Vogt (both 21) at home.
 "Everyone had different arguments for being called up.
 They're not there this time, but they're the national team of the future."

 Tami does not see potential gaps, such as the lack of a second skilled right-back, as a problem either.
 "Murat didn't pick the squad at random," he said.
 "There is a clear idea behind every name.
-We have several flexible players in the squad and I have one hundred percent confidence in this team."
+We have several flexible players in the squad and I have complete confidence in this team."

 Preparation for local conditions